G5/g5_authenticatable/README.md

    http://localhost:3000/g5_auth/users/auth/g5/callback is fine if your browser and client application server are both local).

-   If you are using the production G5 Auth server, the redirect URI **MUST** use HTTPS.
+   If you have a production application, the redirect URI **MUST** use HTTPS.
 5. For a trusted G5 application, check the "Auto-authorize?" checkbox.
 This skips the OAuth authorization step where the user is prompted to explicitly authorize the client application to access the user's data.